Yoshiiii1/YoshiTP/docs/info.md

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+List external hardware used in your project (e.g. PMOD, LED display, etc), if any (UNSURE)